International Exports

 Payment in Advance

 This is perhaps the most secure method of conducting export operations.
 Instead of dedicating resources to debt collection, your firm can ensure payment by sending an advance receipt to your buyer.
-Upon approval the buyer can then choose to send payment either via wire transfer, draft mail or credit card, it is important to remember that relying on mailed checks can create a payment delay of 4-6 weeks which can negate the original purpose of advance payment altogether.
+After approval, the buyer can pay by wire transfer, draft mail, or credit card.
+However, mailed checks can cause delays of 4-6 weeks, undermining the benefit of advance payment.

 Letters of Credit

 This method of payment offers security to both parties and is perhaps the most common mechanism for export payments.
-The importing party will set a facility with their bank to ensure that the bank makes a guarantee of payment on the buyer’s behalf.
-This payment is guaranteed on the basis that all contractually agreed terms and conditions are met by the exporting party, upon delivery.
-As long as bank providing the guarantee is a known entity, this method of payment provides exporters with a guarantee of the buyer’s credibility.
+The importing party arranges for their bank to guarantee payment on their behalf, as long as they meet all contract terms.
+If the bank is reputable, this method ensures the buyer’s credibility.
 It also assures the buyer that they will receive the products they agreed to buy.

 Documentary Drafts

 In this situation a bank will serve as an intermediary on behalf of the exporter, coordinating the exchange process.
 The bank will hold the necessary ownership documentation entitling the buyer to take possession of the goods, only completing the transfer when the buyer has fulfilled their obligation as negotiated.
-The documentary draft, also known as a bill of exchange is signed by both the importer and the exporter promising the payment of a specified amount at the point of delivery at a certain date.
+The documentary draft, or bill of exchange, requires both the importer and the exporter to sign it, promising payment of a specified amount upon delivery by a certain date.
 The bill guarantees that payment will be made no matter what underlying disputes and negotiations take place.
-In this situation the bank handles all collections, and the buyer makes payment directly to the bank, which hands over necessary titles once the transaction is completed.
+In this situation, the bank handles all collections, and the buyer makes payment directly to the bank, which hands over necessary titles once the transaction is completed.
+Explore further by checking out 5 Tips for New Importers and Exporters

 Open Account